SumeraMartin/AndroidDevChallenge-2/README.md

-# Timer
+# Timer (AndroidDevChallenge #2)

 ![Workflow result](https://github.com/SumeraMartin/AndroidDevChallenge-2/workflows/Check/badge.svg)

 ## :scroll: Description
+This app is created as a submission for the second week of the Android developer challenge.

-An ordinary timer created with extraordinary technology
+It is an ordinary timer created with extraordinary technology

 ## :bulb: Motivation and Context

-My motivation is to get better in the Jetpack Compose :muscle:

-You should look up

-- Animation of "vibrating" circles
-- Animation of number sliding
+As part of this task, I wanted to test different content animation options.
+I can say that it's really great, simple and easy to use.

 ## :camera_flash: Screenshots
 <img src="/results/screenshot_1.png" width="260">&emsp;<img src="/results/screenshot_2.png" width="260">